RubyLearning/blog/content/post/2009/01/27/will-rubylearning-be-present-at-the-shorty-awards-acceptance-ceremony.md

 ---
-title: Will RubyLearning be present at the Shorty Awards Acceptance Ceremony?
-author: Satish Talim
-date: 2009-01-27
-layout: post
-permalink: /2009/01/27/will-rubylearning-be-present-at-the-shorty-awards-acceptance-ceremony/
-m4xt3r@gmail.com:
-  - maxt3r
 Mcmilker@gmail.com:
 - mcmilker
-keywords:
-  - Ruby,Rubyists,Ruby Programming Language,Twitter,India,Pune,Shorty Awards,Education
-description:
-  - "RubyLearning is a winner in the Education category at Shorty Awards but flaws in Shorty Awards' system prevent RubyLearning from claiming the award."
+author: Satish Talim
 categories:
 - Beginners
 - Ruby
 - Shorty Awards
 - Sponsors
 - Training
+date: 2009-01-27
+description:
+- RubyLearning is a winner in the Education category at Shorty Awards but flaws in Shorty Awards' system prevent RubyLearning from claiming the award.
+keywords:
+- Ruby,Rubyists,Ruby Programming Language,Twitter,India,Pune,Shorty Awards,Education
+layout: post
+m4xt3r@gmail.com:
+- maxt3r
+permalink: /2009/01/27/will-rubylearning-be-present-at-the-shorty-awards-acceptance-ceremony/
 tags:
 - Education
 - india
 - pune
 - Ruby
 - Ruby Programming Language
 - Rubyists
 - Shorty Awards
 - Twitter
+title: Will RubyLearning be present at the Shorty Awards Acceptance Ceremony?
 ---

 <div>
   <p>
     The votes have been cast and the <a href="http://www.shortyawards.com/">Shorty Awards</a> have come to an end.
 The official results are in, and RubyLearning is a winner of the Shorty Award in the <a href="http://www.shortyawards.com/category/education">education category</a>.
 RubyLearning represented by its nearly 7000 participants from over 140 countries are delighted and so am I.